Aju-GitHub/horizonhealthcare.github.io/README.md

 - Explore integration with CRM and analytics platforms for enhanced customer insights.

 - Plan phased rollout of additional features such as live chat, FAQs, and patient resources.

+**Rights and Usage:**

+All reports, documentation, and related codes are the intellectual property of Ajmal M S.

+Shared resources are provided solely as a record of my involvement, competencies, and learning outcomes.

+No content from this repository may be copied, altered, shared, or reused without explicit permission.

+© Ajmal M S, 2025